GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-php.md

     **Default**: `null`

-    Sets the environment information for the program, such as `prod/pre-prod`.
+    Sets the deployment environment, for example `production` or `staging`.

 - **`DD_SERVICE`**